genesiscommunitysuccess/docs/versioned_docs/version-previous/01_getting-started/10_web-training/01_web-training-day1.md

 ></foundation-header>`;
 ```

-From it, the `navigateTo` method can be called, which allows the user to navigate around the finished application from the navigation buttons.
+From here, the `navigateTo` method can be called, which allows the user to navigate around the finished application from the navigation buttons.

 Moving on from this basic example, a dynamic set of routes can be configured, using the `repeat` directive from FAST.